 Internal Assessment: 45% made up of weekly practical assignments and three tests which spread over the semester, making it important for students to keep abreast of the work right from the start of semester.

 Exam: 55%, 2 hours

-It is strongly recommended that students purchase the course book containing skeleton lecture slides and tutorial exercises (for about NZD$15).
+It is strongly recommended that students purchase the course book containing skeleton lecture slides and tutorial exercises (for about NZD$18).
 Further material is covered on the whiteboard in lectures and tutorials.
-This material may be recorded.
+Most of this material will be recorded.
 All methods of delivery are important for student understanding and any may be examined in tests and the final exam.

 The recommended textbook for this paper is Uren and Price's "Surveying for Engineers", 5th edition, but this is optional.